Football Words, Phrases, Slang & Terminology Explained

 A popular football phrase also used in American sports, GOAT is an acronym for “Greatest of All Time”, used to describe a legendary player considered to be better than the rest.
 The likes of Lionel Messi, Pele and Ronaldo have all been called “the GOAT”, but it depends on whom you ask!

 This football phrase refers to a way of determining who the winning team of a match is, with the next goal scored being the winning one.
 This phrase goes hand-in-hand with “next goal wins”.

 Group of Death

-A football phrase often heard during a major tournament like the World Cup, a “group of death” is one that is made up of (usually four) really strong teams.
-For example, if England were placed in a World Cup group with Spain, Brazil and France, this would be considered a “group of death”.
+A football phrase often heard during a major tournament like the World Cup, a “group of death” is made up of (usually four) strong teams.
+For example, if England were placed in a World Cup group with Spain, Brazil, and France, this would be considered a “group of death”.

-This football phrase is used to describe a negative verbal tirade given by the manager of a club towards one or all of their players.
-It derives from the idea that players are having ‘hot air’ blown in their faces.
+This football phrase is used to describe a negative verbal tirade given by the manager of a club towards one or all their players.
+It derives from the idea that players have ‘hot air’ blown in their faces.

 Hand of God

 This football phrase refers to the infamous goal scored by Diego Maradona for Argentina during the 1986 World Cup quarterfinals against England, in which the player used his hand to push the ball into the net.
 With the goal being awarded by the referee, this has proven to be one of the most controversial decisions made by a football official to date.

 When a single player scores three goals in a single match, this is referred to as a “hat trick”.

 Heavy Metal Football